Generic Name and Formulations:

 Severe renal dysfunction (including dialysis).
 Active liver disease.
 Unexplained persistent liver function abnormalities.
 Primary biliary cirrhosis.
 Gallbladder disease.
 Nursing mothers.

 Mild to moderate renal impairment; monitor.
 Monitor CBCs and liver function; discontinue if ALT (SGPT) levels >3xULN persist.
 Discontinue if markedly elevated CPK levels, myopathy, gallstones, hypersensitivity reactions, or paradoxical decreases in HDL occur.
 Elderly.
 Pregnancy (Cat.C).

 Avoid statins.
 Potentiates oral anticoagulants (monitor).
 Allow at least 1 hour before or 4–6 hours after bile acid sequestrants.
 Caution with colchicine, immunosuppressants (eg, cyclosporine), other nephrotoxic drugs.

-Abnormal liver function tests, increased AST, ALT, CPK, rhinitis; respiratory or GI effects, myopathy, cholelithiasis, pancreatitis, increased BUN or creatinine, rash; rare: rhabdomyolysis, transient hematologic changes, blood dyscrasias.
+Abnormal liver function tests, increased AST, ALT, CPK, rhinitis; respiratory or GI effects, myopathy, cholelithiasis, pancreatitis, increased serum creatinine, rash, hypersensitivity reactions (may be severe); rare: rhabdomyolysis, transient hematologic changes, blood dyscrasias.